-Starting in 2020, numerous streets across the city are closed to vehicular traffic one or more days a week — some, such as John F Kennedy Drive in Golden Gate Park, are now closed for the foreseeable future.
+An initiative started in 2020 sees numerous streets across the city close to vehicular traffic one or more days a week – and some, such as John F Kennedy Dr in Golden Gate Park, are now closed to traffic for the foreseeable future.

-San Francisco has an extensive bike network, and most sights are reachable on two wheels.
-The network covers 448 miles.
-A map of the bike network is available.
-The non-profit San Francisco Bicycle Coalition also offers maps and information for cyclists.
+The city has an extensive bike network, and most sights are reachable on two wheels.
+The network covers 448 miles, and the travel authority has an online route map.
+The nonprofit San Francisco Bicycle Coalition also offers maps and information for cyclists.

-Tip for using bike shares in San Francisco: Bay Wheels stations are located downtown and at major intersections – but bikes come without helmets, and biking without proper protection will always be a little dangerous, so bring your own helmet to play it safer.
+Bay Wheels stations are located Downtown and at major intersections, but bikes come without helmets, and biking without proper protection will always be a little dangerous; consider bringing your own helmet to stay safe especially if hiring e-bikes.

 You can use Muni to see every part of San Francisco

 Muni operates bus, streetcar and cable car lines.
 Buses and streetcars are referred to interchangeably as Muni.
-Some areas are better connected than others, but Muni spares you the costly hassle of driving and parking – and it's often faster than driving.
+Some areas are better connected than others, but Muni spares you the costly hassle of driving and parking – and it's often faster.

-Muni streetcars run in a subway under Market Street, where they are called Muni Metro.
+Muni streetcars run in a subway under Market St, where they are called Muni Metro.
 Lines J, K, L, M, N and T are excellent means of reaching far-flung parts of the city.
-There is also the delightful historic streetcar line F, which runs above ground on Market Street to Fisherman’s Wharf along the waterfront.
+There is also the delightful historic streetcar line F, which runs above ground on Market St to Fisherman's Wharf along the waterfront.

-A highly-anticipated new subway line linking the Giants stadium, Caltrain terminal, downtown and Chinatown opened on January 7 of this year.
+A highly-anticipated new subway line linking the Giants stadium, Caltrain terminal, Downtown and Chinatown opened in early 2023.
 It's called the T Third line and allows easy transfers to all the streetcar lines.

 Essential and free Muni Street and Transit Maps are available online.
-Also useful is the MuniMobile app, which you can also use to pay fares.
-Note that service and schedules change, so check all routes and schedules in advance and on the day of.
+Also useful is the MuniMobile app from the App Store and Google Play, which you can also use to pay fares.
+Note that service and schedules change, so check all routes and schedules in advance and on the day of travel.

 Tickets and costs

-On buses and streetcars, tickets bought from drivers (exact change required) or at underground Muni stations (where machines give change) cost $3.
-With a reloadable Clipper card or by using the MuniMobile app, the fare is only $2.50.
-A single fare is good for two hours of rides.
+On buses and streetcars, single tickets can be purchased from drivers (exact change is required) or at underground Muni stations (where machines give change) and cost $3.
+If you use a reloadable Clipper card or the MuniMobile app, the fare is only $2.50.
+A single fare is good for two hours of travel.

-Fares are 50% less for people aged 65 and older – anyone age 18 or younger rides for free.
+Fares are 50% less for people aged 65 and older – anyone aged 18 or younger rides for free.